cvega13/G1_RL/README.md

     - Hindges open/close
     - Has shelves
 - Table
-    - Has item(s) on the table
+    - Has object on table
+        - Object is held inside a bowl for stability

 Goal:
-- Agent goes to refridgerator and opens the door
+- Agent opens refridgerator door
-- Agent goes to table and grabs object
+- Agent grabs object on the table
-- Agent goes to refridgerator and places the object inside on a shelf
+- Agent places the object inside the refridgerator on a shelf
 - Agent closes the refridgerator with object inside